Luxuriously Grown

 The secret to their resilience is the fleece itself.
 Merino wool evolved to regulate temperature—keeping sheep warm in the cold and cool in the heat.
 This natural adaptation is exactly why Merino garments perform so well for people, too.
 When you slip on a Merino tee or sweater, you’re wearing the same technology nature perfected for survival.

 Farmers play a critical role in this stage.
 Healthy land produces healthy sheep, and healthy sheep grow better wool.
-That’s why Merino producers carefully manage pasture rotation, soil health, and water use.
+That’s why Merino producers carefully manage pasture rotation, soil health, and

 Growth: How the Fiber Forms